-The Scheme being an open-ended Scheme, it is expected that there would be a number of Subscriptions and Redemptions on a daily basis.
-Further, in the debt market, trading opportunities may arise due to changes in system liquidity, interest rate policy announced by RBI, shifts in the yield curve, credit rating changes or any other factors.
-In the opinion of the fund manager these opportunities can be played out to enhance the total return of the portfolio, which will result in increase in portfolio turnover.
-Fund Manager will seek to maximize the returns by taking advantage of swift moves in the market and can further increase the turnover.
+The Scheme is an open-ended scheme.
+It is expected that there would be a number of subscriptions and redemptions on a daily basis.
+Consequently, it is difficult to estimate with any reasonable measure of accuracy, the likely turnover in the portfolio.

 There may be an increase in transaction cost such as brokerage paid, if trading is done frequently.
 However, the cost would be negligible as compared to the total expenses of the Scheme.
 Frequent trading may increase the profits which will offset the increase in costs.
 The fund manager will endeavor to optimize portfolio turnover to maximize gains and minimize risks keeping in mind the cost associated with it.
 However, it is difficult to estimate with reasonable accuracy, the likely turnover in the portfolio of the Scheme.
 The Scheme has no specific target relating to portfolio turnover.